Codevate/local-sentry/README.md

 ## Networking with Docker

-If your project is running in Docker, you'll have to network it with the Sentry web container:
+If your project is using Docker, you'll have to network it with the Sentry web container:

 ```bash
 docker network connect --alias sentry your_network sentry_web_1